leftclickben/event-sourced-patience/integration-test/README.md

 npm install
 ```

 You will also need an AWS account to run the tests, and if you are not using the default profile, have the `AWS_PROFILE` environment variable set correctly.
+You must also configure `AWS_REGION`.

 ## Running the tests

-The test suite is controlled by a set of node modules executed using the standard npm test script:
+The test suite is controlled by a set of node modules executed as a standard `npm` script:

 ```
 npm test